DSD-resilience/DSD-resilience/README.md

 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries.
 - 🏍️💨what are some actual use cases?
 Find out at : https://datascientistdude.medium.com/ and https://datascientistdude.substack.com/
 - 😄 Dad Joke: I can't take the NFL seriously.
 It is just passing entertainment.
-- 😎 Bonus Dad Joke: Why did the bicycle fall over?
-Because it was two-tired!
+- 😎 Bonus Dad Joke: What kind of shoes do frogs wear?
+Open-toad sandals!

 DSD-resilience/DSD-resilience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.